CIS3250-F21/CIS3250-ClassProject/README.md

 ## globalScaling (GlobalScaling.c) Functionality
 Retrives the global scale value.
 Using a loop to cycle through the points, globalScaling retrieves the 4th point multiplies it by the global scale value.
 If the fourth point is not equal to 1, then divide every point by the fourth point and store the new values.

+## zRotation (RotationInZ.c) Functionality
+Retrives the zRotation value and generates the zRotation matrix.
+Using a loop to cycle through the points, zRotation retrieves a point and multiplies it by the zRotation matrix to get the rotated point.